-The eBay site provides a comprehensive fee schedule so nothing is left to chance and sellers don't fall into those murky gray areas.
+The eBay site provides a comprehensive fee schedule, so nothing is left to chance, and sellers don't fall into those murky gray areas.
 Remember, eBay charges a listing fee, the same way a newspaper or website would charge a fee to advertise a product or service for sale.
 The insertion fee is charged regardless of whether the item sells or not.
 You can think of this insertion fee as the cost of advertising the listing to millions of people.

 If the item sells, then a Final Value Fee will be charged.
 Final Value Fees vary based on the category.
-Final Value Fees are usually 10 percent of the selling price.
-A specific percentage of the item price and shipping fee are charged for Final Value Fees.
+In most cases, the final value fee is around 10% of the selling price.
+A specific percentage of the item price and a shipping fee are charged for Final Value Fees.

-Auctions Versus Fixed Price Fees
+Auctions vs. Fixed Price Fees

 You should explore the advantages and disadvantages of auctions and fixed price listings to make sure your item gets the maximum visibility to the buying audience.

 Be Careful With Listing Upgrades

-Listing upgrades are eBay's version of a waiter asking, "Do you want fries with that?"
-You need to understand what they are and if they are really worth paying for.
-These add-ons are included in the insertion fees so once you add them to the listing and hit submit, there is no turning back.
+Listing upgrades are eBay's version of upselling your product post.
+You need to understand what they are and if they are worth paying for.
+These add-ons are included in the insertion fees, so once you add them to the listing and hit submit, there is no turning back.

-Insertion fees add up so always check the fee calculation at the bottom of the listing before clicking submit.
-Sometimes—without your knowledge—the eBay Sell Your Item form automatically checks one or more of these upgrades so be diligent about checking the fees before hitting the submit button.
+Insertion fees add up, so always check the fee calculation at the bottom of the listing before clicking submit.
+Sometimes—without your knowledge—the eBay Sell Your Item form automatically checks one or more of these upgrades, so be diligent about checking the fees before hitting the submit button.

 Look at Different Store Options